tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ## Coding Movement Using Vectors

 Currently, there are 2 forces in effect in this simulation: one lateral (wind); one vertical (gravity).
-Create a new `Vector` class at the top of your script for handling vector forces:
+Create a new `Vector` class at the top of your script for dealing with vector forces:

 {% highlight js %}
 #pragma strict